Criticism of Chevron: Niger Delta shootings

 On May 28, 1998, activists staged a demonstration and took several individuals hostage on a company oil platform in the Niger Delta, Nigeria.
 Nigerian police and soldiers were allegedly flown in with Chevron helicopters.
 Soldiers shot at the activists and subsequently two activists (Jola Ogungbeje and Aroleka Irowaninu) died from their wounds.
 In 2007 U.S. District Judge Susan Illston, allowed a lawsuit brought by victims and victims' families against Chevron to proceed, saying that there may be evidence that Chevron had hired, supervised, and/or provided transportation to Nigerian military forces known for their "general history of committing abuses."
 In December 2008, a federal jury cleared Chevron of all charges brought against them in the case.
 Chevron had stated that the military intervention was necessary to protect the lives of its workers and considers the jury's decision vindication for the accusations of wrongdoing.

 UN sanctions

 According to US Embassy Cable BAGHDAD 000791 the Iraqi prime minister believed that Chevron was engaged in negotiations to invest in Iran in contravention of UN sanctions.
 The embassy related that it had no independent confirmation of this claim.
 This document was intended to have been kept secret until 2029.

+Unpaid royalties

+In 1996, Chevron, along with other companies, was sued by Harrold Wright under the False Claim Act for falsely reducing earnings from natural gas extracted on federal and Indian leases since 1988 in order to reduce royalty payments.
+The lawsuit was settled a year after Wright died in 2008 by a payment of $45.5 million from Chevron.
+The payment also settled the lawsuit of Texaco and Unocal, which were bought by Chevron after the suit was filed.